 Here are four major kinds:

 Direct or complete plagiarism is pretty self-explanatory.
-In this type, the writer copies content or ideas word-to-word.
-This means no changes or alterations to avoid it from any sort of scanner.
-It’s the most common type in novices, as many students believe they can get away with it.
-However, it’s the same in professionals as well.
-Some just copy ideas and paint them as their own.
+In this type, the writer copies content or ideas word for word.
+This means that no changes or modifications are made to avoid detection by a scanner.
+It’s the most common type among beginners, as many students believe they can get away with it.
+However, it’s the same with professionals as well.
+Some just copy ideas and pass them as their own.
 That’s why it’s considered one of the most unethical types of plagiarism.

 This doesn’t avoid plagiarism for a few reasons.
 One of them is the same topic idea, which is one of the significant reasons for duplicity in the first place.
-Then, common tropes of similar content can always lead to a plagiarism checker detecting it as duplicate content.
+Then, common patterns in similar content can always lead to a plagiarism checker detecting it as duplicate content.

 Therefore, even if it’s not intentional, there’s no room for it in any professional or academic environment.